-As described in Note 1 above, equity is classified as net assets and displayed in three components:
+As described in Note 1 above, equity is classified as net position and displayed in three components:

-- 1. Invested in capital assets, net of related debt
+- 1. Net investment in capital assets

-- 2. Restricted net assets
+- 2. Restricted

-- 3. Unrestricted net assets
+- 3. Unrestricted

-The restricted net assets include assets restricted for the repayment of refundable water deposits and those related to Note 4 above.
+The restricted amount includes assets restricted for the repayment of refundable water deposits and those related to Note 4 above.